-The following procedures should inform the modus operandi of the Pilot Team:
+The following procedures should inform the modus operandi of the Pilot Holistic Review Team:

-- The Pilot Holistic Review Team must produce a work plan that effectively achieves all of the Pilot's objectives within the recommended 18-month timeframe. - The Pilot Review Team should consult ICANN org and Board for initial input on the level of effort required, and the expected impact of the recommendations being considered. - An open and transparent exchange between the review team, subject matter experts, ICANN org, and Board must occur so that the identified problems, the recommended solutions, and the expected impact of implementation is clearly defined and well understood by all. - SO/ACs and NomCom should also be engaged early in the process to ensure their input on findings is considered, especially as it relates to their unique operations, processes and procedures. - Early SO/AC and NomCom engagement will help flag potential issues with recommendations, before they are finalized and included in the draft report. - Continuous Improvement should be handled via existing techniques, such as the PDCA cycle, and/or via any other technique and/or methodology that would fit the requirements and meet the expectations of AC/SO/NCs.

-- Once the draft report is complete, a public comment session will be opened.
-The Pilot Review Team will need to decide how to respond to public comments, and provide reasoning where comments will not be addressed (ICANN org templates available). - The Final Report should be approved or adopted by the SO/ACs prior to being sent to the Board.
+- Produce a work plan that effectively achieves all the pilot's objectives within the 18-month timeframe.6 - Consult ICANN org and Board for initial input on the level of effort required, and the expected impact of the recommendations being considered. - An open and transparent exchange among the review team, subject matter experts, ICANN org and Board must occur so that the identified problems, the recommended solutions, and the expected impact of implementation is clearly defined and well understood by all. - SO/ACs and NomCom should also be openly and transparently engaged early in the process to ensure their input on findings is considered, especially as it relates to their unique operations, processes, and procedures. - Early SO/AC and NomCom engagement will help flag potential issues with recommendations, before they are finalized and included in the draft report. - Ongoing continuous improvement should be handled via existing techniques and/or methodology that would fit the requirements and meet the expectations of the SO/ACs and/NomCom. - Once the draft report is complete, a public comment proceeding will be opened.
+The Pilot Review Team will need to decide how to respond to public comments and provide reasoning where comments will not be addressed (ICANN org templates available).7 - The revised draft report should be shared with SO/AC leadership for their review prior to sending the final report to the Board.
+The Pilot Review Team will work to address any significant SO/AC leadership's concerns in a timely manner.